thibaultferaux/statamic-like/README.md

 ### Displaying the like button

 It's simple!
-Just add this to your site's layout:
+Just add this to where you want your like button to appear in your antlers template:

 ```antlers
 {{ like }}